ravil23/quickstart/README.md

 # Quick start
-This project for quick start to different languages with one representative task.
+This project is for quick dive into different programming languages with one simple and representative task.

 ## Task definition
 Each program solve the same problem - counting symbols in input text with the except of spaces and sort them by counts in descend order.

 For example each program produce text `Hello world!` as input and write result to standart output:
 ```
+Symbols count in sequence: Hello world!
 l 3
 o 2
 w 1